Hours Required120 credit hours

 Areas of FocusEnvironmental Economics, Energy Economics, Eco-Business and Sustainability, Water Economics

 Customize your education by choosing from four programs, adding a minor or pursuing a certificate.

 Find Opportunities to Grow

-Attend annual industry tours, study abroad, conduct undergraduate research or join a student organization.
+Attend industry tours, study abroad, join a student organization or conduct undergraduate research.

 Choose a Key Area

 Choose one of four academic options in key career areas of natural resource and environmental economics—environmental economics, energy economics, eco-business and sustainability, and water economics.

 You will take 12-13 hours of core natural resource courses.
 Additional courses in resource economics, law and policy give you valuable experience in applying economic principles to natural resource issues.

 Customize Your Academic Experience